 When I was a child, I had yearned to be one of the boys.
-I wanted to be as strong, as fast, their equal.
+I wanted to be as strong, as fast- their equal.
 I built forts in the woods like them, tried to play sports as well as them; I seldom wore dresses, and never played with Barbie dolls.
-Now I wouldn’t trade anything to be a man but still desire that equality I knew was amiss even as a small child.
+Now, I wouldn’t trade anything to be a man, but I still desire that equality I knew was amiss even as a small girl.
 That desire for equality has been a driving force in my art.
-Much like the forts I built and the games I created with the kids in my neighborhood, I now dream of building fortresses of steel, and playgrounds, for adults and children alike to escape to.
-I strive to create spaces where our world may be reinvented and where we might imagine that men and women can co-exist on equal terms.
+Much like the forts I built and the games I created with the kids in my neighborhood, I now dream of building fortresses of steel and playgrounds for adults and children alike to escape to.
+Within my large outdoor works, I tend to employ an investigation of mythological creatures, deities and their lore, and strive to create an interactive experience for discovery by utilizing found objects with the elements air, fire, water, wood and metal.